Learnable Expansion of Graph Operators for Multi-Modal Feature Fusion: Introduction

-We also introduce a learnable weight matrix, the graph fusion operator, which combines different powers of relationship graphs.
-Unlike simple concatenation or addition that treats all feature components equally, our learnable mechanism dynamically weights the contributions of different graph powers, resulting in better fusion performance across various modalities, domains, and representations.
+We also introduce a learnable weight matrix, the graph fusion operator, which combines different graph relationship updates.
+Unlike simple concatenation or addition that treats all feature components equally, our learnable mechanism dynamically weights the contributions of different graph relationship updates, resulting in better fusion performance across various modalities, domains, and representations.
 Our graph-based fusion operates in a lower-dimensional, homogeneous space, offering several advantages.
 First, by representing relationships instead of individual features, it reduces dimensionality and computational costs.
 Second, the homogeneous space allows consistent fusion across domains and modalities, aligning features into a common structure.
 Third, it provides better interpretability by focusing on relationships rather than abstract features.
-The use of graph powers reveals multi-hop, deeper feature interactions.
-Lastly, the learnable fusion mechanism adapts to specific tasks via learning objective functions, improving both performance and efficiency.
+The use of iterative graph relationship updates reveals refined feature interactions.
+Lastly, the learnable fusion mechanism adapts to specific tasks via learning objectives, improving both performance and efficiency.